vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/vtex-io-release-notes-sidecar-pixel-app.md

 Integrate your store with the [Sidecar solution](https://hello.getsidecar.com/) by simply using the VTEX IO Sidecar pixel app.

-:information_source: The Sidecar solution is used to track and manage Google Shopping campaigns, as well as individual product performance.
+> ℹ️ The Sidecar solution is used to track and manage Google Shopping campaigns, as well as individual product performance.

 ## What has changed